-Eligible losses and farming losses, defined below, qualify for longer carryback periods.
+Eligible losses, farming losses, qualified GO Zone losses, and specified liability losses, defined below, qualify for longer carryback periods.

 Eligible loss.
 The carryback period for eligible losses is 3 years.
+Only the eligible loss portion of the NOL can be carried back 3 years.
 An eligible loss is any part of an NOL that:

-- .
-Is from a casualty or theft, or - Is attributable to a Presidentially declared disaster for a qualified small business.
+- Is from a casualty or theft, or - Is attributable to a Presidentially declared disaster for a qualified small business.